apache/cordova-docs/docs/en/edge/config_ref/index.md

  #### WebOS

-WebOs supports a default icon and a mini icon which can be used for notifications.
+WebOS supports a default icon and a mini icon which can be used for notifications.

         <icon src="icons/webos/icon.png" gap:platform="webos" />